 - Requires no publication fee for EARLI or JURE members and only 200 euro for all other authors.

 Frontline Learning Research adopts a double blind peer reviewing policy.
 Both the author(s) and reviewers remain to be anonymous throughout the entire review process.
 Therefore, all identifying features should be removed from the article itself.
 This does, however, not preclude authors from citing their own work.
 Instead, authors must cite their works in a manner that does not make explicit their identity.

 Expediting the review process is one of the main aims of Frontline Learning Research.
 The review process is organised in two stages.
 Firstly, the submitted article will be first checked in terms of the required technical standards, formatting style and its fit with the scope of the journal.
-The authors will be informed within 3 days after submission on whether their article will be considered for review on the basis of the aforementioned criteria.
+The authors will be informed after initial submission on whether their article will be considered for review on the basis of the aforementioned criteria.

 The decision of the editor is based on the reviews of all the reviewers involved.

 All accepted manuscripts for publication will be published as soon as they are ready for publication.